iagovar/full_stack_open_helsinki/part4/blogs-app/readme.md

 - `npm init` for initializing nodejs projects.
 - `npx eslint --init` for configuring eslint rules (`.eslintignore` can be placed to ignore folders/files).
+- `npm run devBlogsPart4` for running the dev environment with nodemon.